OpenTournament/OpenTournament/README.md

 ### Epic Games Launcher

-The Open Tournament project is built using 4.24 (or later) versions of Unreal Engine 4.
+The Open Tournament project is built using 4.24 versions of Unreal Engine 4.
 Please ensure that you have the correct engine version installed.

-* The correct engine version can be determined by looking at the OpenTournament.uproject from within a text editor.
+* The correct engine version can be determined by looking at the [OpenTournament.uproject](https://github.com/OpenTournament/OpenTournament/blob/develop/OpenTournament.uproject#L3) from within a text editor.
 Find the line which says "EngineAssociation" and note the numerical value associated with it.
 * The correct Unreal Engine version can be installed through the Epic Games Launcher.
 On the sidebar, select "Unreal Engine" then select the "Library" tab at the top.
 Select the "+" button next to Engine Versions and set it to the appropriate Engine version.

 ### Git Client